metastasio/frontend-project-46/README.md

 **Utility features:**

-- Supports yaml and json input formats
+- Supports YAML and JSON input formats
-- Report can be generated in the form of a plain text, json output or stylish format
+- Report can be generated in the form of a plain text, JSON output or stylish format

 <br>